SamarjitRoyInd/SamarjitRoyInd/README.md

 ## Currently

 Product Manager — AI & Platform, on a B2B SaaS gaming platform.
-Open to AI/ML PM, Technical PM, and Developer Platform roles.

 - 🌐 [samarjitroy.in](https://samarjitroy.in)
 - 💼 [linkedin.com/in/samarjitroy](https://linkedin.com/in/samarjitroy)